PAIR-Former: Budgeted Relational Multi-Instance Learning for Functional miRNA Target Prediction

 \end{theorem}

 \paragraph{Interpretation (where $n$ can enter).} The bound isolates that the \emph{expensive relational component} depends on $K$ (and fixed token dimension), not on $n$.
 Any $n$-dependence can only enter through the selector family size $N_S$.
-For instance, if $\mathcal{S}_K$ contains \emph{all} $K$-subsets of an $n$-candidate pool, then $\log N_S = \log\sum_{j=0}^K {n\choose j} = \mathcal{O}(K\log(en/K))$, whereas for a deterministic Top-$K$ rule with fixed tie-breaking, $N_S=1$ and this term vanishes.
+For instance, if $\mathcal{S}_K$ contains \emph{all} $K$-subsets of an $n$-candidate pool, then $\log N_S \le \log\sum_{j=0}^K {n\choose j} = \mathcal{O}(K\log(en/K))$, whereas for any deterministic selector with fixed cheap encoder, fixed hyperparameters, and fixed tie-breaking, $N_S=1$ for this conditional analysis and the selector term vanishes.

 \begin{lemma}[Standard Rademacher generalization bound] For any $\mathcal{H}$ of functions into $[0,1]$ and any $\delta\in(0,1)$, with probability at least $1-\delta$ over $\mathcal{D}$,

 \end{lemma}

 \begin{proof} This is a standard consequence of symmetrization, concentration (Hoeffding), and the definition of Rademacher complexity (e.g., Bartlett--Mendelson style bounds). \end{proof}